List of V Idioms:

 on the verge: close to doing or experiencing something.

-- I was on the verge of accusing my roommate of stealing my money, when I remembered I’d spent it buying some books.
+- I was on the verge of accusing my roommate of stealing my money from the jar in the kitchen when I remembered I’d used it to pay the pizza delivery man.

 - My mom was on the verge of crying when my dad forgot her birthday.